j-ruch/spring-petclinic-energy-benchmarking/README.md

 See the blog post [Evolution of Energy Usage in Spring Boot](https://medium.com/@mstocker/69c7c372dba3) for more information about this repository.

+## Project and Master Thesis

+In case you are interested in this forked project due to my project or master thesis, you can `git checkout` the respective tags: `project-thesis` and `master-thesis`.

 ## Running the Tests on Linux

 To run the tests, you can use the `run_single_measurement.sh` script.
 This script will run the tests for a specific Spring Boot version, JVM version, Java version, and web server.
 For example, to run the tests for Spring Boot 3.3.1, JVM 21.0.4-tem, Java 21, and Tomcat, you can run the following command: